Knowledge hub > Definitive Guide to R&D tax credits

 Definitive guide to R&D tax credits

 Whether your business is big or small, complex or simple, single or multi-site, GovGrant can manage your R&D tax claim from start to finish.
-As one of the oldest established innovation tax specialists in the UK GovGrant has a proven track record with HMRC.
-We have a well-established claim methodology giving us a 100% success rate.
+As one of the oldest established innovation tax specialists in the UK GovGrant has a proven track record with HMRC with a well-established claim methodology.
 Here are some questions that we often get asked about claiming R&D tax relief.

 What is an R&D tax credit?

 Research and Development (R&D) tax credits is a tax relief or credit granted under the Corporation Tax Act 2019 and guidance given under CIRD80000.
 It allows UK Ltd companies to claim a tax credit based on the level of expenditure that is associated to R&D.

 What costs qualify for R&D tax credits?